 How can I fix the issue if I don't have admin permissions ?

-I have installed man JREs and JDKs on my computer, how can I select a specific Java Runtime Environment for .jar files ?
+I have installed many Java Runtime Environments (JREs) on my computer, how can I select a specific JRE for .jar files ?

 jarfix /c